Reviewable/Reviewable/docs/repositories.md

 #### `files`
 An array of objects that look like `{path: 'full/path/to/file', group: 'Some Group', revisions: [key: 'r1', reviewed: true]}`.
 (It's OK to just augment the `review.files` structure with additional properties and return the whole thing here.)
   - To [group files in the file matrix](files.md#file-list), set an optional `group` property on each file with any name you'd like; all files with the same `group` value will be arranged into a group with that name.
 Files with no group set will belong to the default, unnamed group.
 Groups will be sorted alphabetically, so you can force a specific arbitrary order by starting each group name with a digit.
+  - To mark files as vendored, set an optional `vendored` property to `true` on any such file.
+These files will default to a special Vendored group, won't participate in file rename matching, and won't display a diff by default.
+Reviewable has hardcoded path-based heuristics for vendored files as well, which you can override by setting `vendored` to `false` on any files you'd like to exempt.
   - To override whether a file has been reviewed at a revision set a `reviewed` boolean property there.
 By default, a file revision is considered reviewed if it was marked so by at least one user.

 #### `refreshTimestamp`